-As you probably already know, Visual Studio Ultimate offers an enhanced live debugging experience (F5 or Attach) through the use of IntelliTrace.
+As you probably already know, Visual Studio Enterprise offers an enhanced live debugging experience (F5 or Attach) through the use of IntelliTrace.
 Your application’s execution is recorded by IntelliTrace and you can navigate through time, both backwards and forwards, and examine your code as you normally would during a debugging session by interacting with the Locals and Call Stack windows.
 Since there is a balance to be found between the performance of the application and the verbosity of the debugging information, we give you two options to choose from:

 Once your desktop application is deployed to a client machine or your web application is deployed to a server, you can no longer debug your application using F5 nor can you attach with the debugger.

 One solution to this problem is to take snapshots of your application as it is running on the remote machine, in the form of dump files, and transfer them to your own machine where you can examine them using Visual Studio.
 The drawback of this approach is that with every snapshot you only get a glimpse of the application's execution history and you better hope you took this glimpse at the right moment in time (or take many of them).